-For 2016, the standard deduction is $12,600 if your tax-filing status is married filing jointly, $9,300 for heads of household and $6,300 for single individuals.
-For 2017, the standard deduction rises to $12,700 for those married filing jointly, $9,350 for heads of household and $6,350 for single individuals.
+THANKS TO THE 2017 tax law, the standard deduction is roughly double the old level.
+In 2023, it’s $27,700 if your tax-filing status is married filing jointly, $20,800 for heads of household and $13,850 for single individuals.
+For 2024’s tax year, those figures rise to $29,200 for couples, $21,900 for heads of household and $14,600 for single individuals.
 The standard deduction is slightly higher if you are elderly or blind.
 You take the standard deduction if it’s greater than the sum of your various itemized deductions.
-In 2014, the standard deduction was claimed on 69% of individual tax returns.

-Why is the standard deduction so important?
-Besides representing a sum you can earn each year without getting taxed, it also should guide your financial behavior.
-For instance, if you take the standard deduction, you aren’t getting any tax benefit from the mortgage interest you pay, so it may make sense to pay off your mortgage more quickly.
+The higher standard deduction will change the financial calculus for many taxpayers.
+One example: If you take the standard deduction, you aren’t getting any tax benefit from the mortgage interest you pay, so it may make sense to pay off your mortgage more quickly.
 You only benefit from the mortgage-interest tax deduction if you itemize your deductions using Schedule A.

-A subtle point: Imagine you’re single and your itemized deduction is $8,000, mostly because of mortgage interest.
+Let’s say you’re married and your itemized deductions in 2024 amount to $30,000, mostly because of mortgage interest.
 All that interest might seem like a valuable tax deduction.
-But arguably, it’s only valuable to the extent that it exceeds 2017’s $6,350 standard deduction—and thus your mortgage interest isn’t generating huge tax savings.
+But arguably, it’s only valuable to the extent that it exceeds 2024’s $29,200 standard deduction—and thus your mortgage interest is generating almost no tax savings.

-On Schedule A, you also list other deductions, including those for property taxes, medical and dental expenses, charitable contributions, and state and local income taxes.
-Instead of deducting state and local income taxes, you can deduct state and local sales taxes—a useful deduction for those who live in states with low or no income tax.
-As part of the tax law passed by Congress in December 2015, this deduction was made permanent.
+On Schedule A, you also list other deductions, including those for property taxes, medical expenses, charitable contributions, and state and local income taxes.
+Instead of deducting state and local income taxes, you can deduct state and local sales taxes—a potentially useful deduction for those who live in states with low or no income tax.

 Next: Medicare Surtax